vladovsiychuk/saga-orchestrator-ddd-chat/README.md

         }
     }
     ```

-  Each step ensures that the domain remains consistent and accurately represents the current state based on the sequence of events it has processed.
-This method facilitates a clear and maintainable way to handle changes within the domain driven by external commands.

 - **Domain Layer**: Contains the core business logic and domain models.
 It is responsible for applying business rules and ensuring data consistency and validity.
 Domain entities in this layer react to commands by changing state and raising events which are handled within the same domain or by other domains.An example implementation in the Domain layer would be: